suffolklibraries/lgc/content/collections/events/horseplay-20-08.md

     content:
       -
         type: text
-        text: 'Get crafty with clay inspired by board games in this workshop with Studio Scribbles.
+        text: 'Street Art Game Characters with artist Kev Parker from Reprezent Project.
 Get crafty together in this fun workshop inspired by our special exhibition, HORSEPLAY!'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
+      -
+        type: text
+        text: 'To book your place on this workshop, follow the link here.'
   -
     type: paragraph
     attrs: